MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Converting-a-Database.md

 > [!IMPORTANT]
 > Before you begin, read the article [Important Information and Considerations for Before Upgrading](upgrade-considerations.md).
 This article contains information about limitations in a technical upgrade, such as using V1 extensions or [!INCLUDE[crm_md](../developer/includes/crm_md.md)] integration.
+>
+> If you are upgrading a single-tenant database to [!INCLUDE[prodshort](../developer/includes/prodshort.md)] Cumulative Update 02, 03, 04, or 05, read [Tenant synchronization issue with technical upgrade to Business Central Cumulative Updates 02–05](https://community.dynamics.com/business/b/businesscentraldevitpro/archive/2019/03/29/technical-upgrade-to-business-central-cumulative-updates-02-05-tenant-synchronization-issue) on the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] for Partners blog before starting the upgrade.

 ## Tools
 To complete the steps in the article, you will use the following tools: